JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 Note that the package in Julia has to contain only two things: `Project.toml` file and `.jl` (in `src` subfolder) file with a module that contains a source code.
 So in fact, packages are modules with their own environment.

 The built-in `generate` function provides only basic functionality for generating packages.
-In many cases it is sufficient, however, there is the [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) packages that offers a very easy, repeatable, and customizable way to generate the files for a new package.
+In many cases, it is sufficient.
+However, the [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) package offers a straightforward, repeatable, and customizable way to generate the files for a new package.

 ```@raw html
 <div class = "exercise-body">